CMalaitai/Pizza-Ordering-System/README.md

 **Resource title**: "Take Away" Ordering Program

-**Resouce reference**: Digital Technologies & Hangarau Matihiko 2.7B
+**Resource reference**: Digital Technologies & Hangarau Matihiko 2.7B

 Introduction/Kupu Arataki
 This assessment activity requires you to develop and test a computer program to process phone orders for a take away pizza business, using advanced programming techniques.